+Garlic is a powerful allium.
 A garlic infusion in olive oil can be used to treat mites and will reduce the chance of bacterial infection.
-(You can buy some here.)
 The same infusion can be administered internally to help fight parasite and worm infestations in chickens.
 It can also be used as a preventative.
-However, if you have a chicken with a late stage parasite infestation, you’ll want to contact a veterinary professional.
+However, if you have a chicken with a late-stage parasite infestation, you’ll want to contact a veterinary professional.

 Additionally, garlic can be used in natural chicken care as:

 - a natural antibiotic

 - a natural immune system booster

 - a simple immune system maintenance supplement.

 For the most benefits, provide chopped or crushed raw garlic to your chickens.
 If you start when they are chicks, you will have success it getting them to eat it.
 When working with older chickens who have never had garlic, give them little bits and work up to more.
 You can put it in their feed or simply add it to their drinking water.

 Apple Cider Vinegar